-Maintenance will be done by a combination of contractors both external and internal to the County.
+Maintenance may be completed by a combination of contractors and County employees.

 Show All Answers

 This program provides an alternative to homeowner responsibility for long-term maintenance of stormwater infrastructure within subdivisions and land developments, and relieves homeowners of the burden of minor and major stormwater maintenance.
 The County will take over these maintenance responsibilities leaving the maintenance organization to focus only on maintenance of the non-stormwater common areas.